-Examples of Products That Help Realize a Sustainable Society Our global environment faces many challenges, including rising sea levels and intensifying storms and floods resulting from climate change, as well as the depletion of resources and the loss of biodiversity.
+High-Performance Materials That Help Realize a Sustainable Society

+Our global environment faces many challenges, including rising sea levels and intensifying storms and floods resulting from climate change, as well as the depletion of resources and the loss of biodiversity.
 To address these challenges, we are pursuing environmental activities all over the world.
 The Hitachi Metals Group focuses on the development of key environmentally conscious products.
-At the same time, we contribute to realizing a sustainable society by providing key environmentally conscious products to customers in a wide range of fields, such as those for automobiles and electric power.
-For the electric power industry
+At the same time, we contribute to realizing a sustainable society by providing high-performance materials to customers in a wide range of fields, such as those for automobiles and electric power.